Yes, What?

-Yes, What? is an Australian radio comedy first broadcast in 1936 and one of the best known examples of Australian radio drama.
+Yes, What? is an Australian radio comedy first broadcast from June 1936 until 1941, it was one of the best known examples of Australian radio comedy.
 Originally called The Fourth Form at St Percy's, it was a comedy set in a school classroom.
 The program ran for 520 episodes and was written, produced and directed by Rex Dawe.
+Its "recorded episodes" were "broadcast continually for 60 years".

+A coloured Yes, What? cartoon book was drawn by Emile Mercier and published in 1947 by the program's then sponsor on Sydney radio station 2CH, the Samuel Taylor chemical company, which manufactured the Australian insecticide Mortein.

-Yes, What was added to the National Film and Sound Archive's Sounds of Australia registry in 2013.
+Yes, What? was added to the National Film and Sound Archive's Sounds of Australia registry in 2013.